mdkawakami/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz2/Bahamas-WhatToDo.txt
 written_2/travel_guides/berlitz2/Bahamas-WhereToGo.txt
 ```
-- `-i` This command searches through which fiels contain the string.
-It treats both upper and lower case letters equal so it will return the files without being case sensitive.
-It also will return the files if the string is only parts of the entire word.
-This is very helpful if you are not exactly sure how the names are types out.
+- `-i` This command searches through which fields contain the string.
+It treats both upper and lower case letters equally so it will return the files without being case-sensitive.
+It also will return the files if the string is only part of the entire word.
+This is very helpful if you are not exactly sure how the names are typed out.
 [-i](https://qpeng.org/computer/grep.htm#:~:text=The%20%2Dc%20option%20tells%20grep,of%20%22boo%22%20in%20a_file.&text=An%20option%20more%20useful%20for,is%20%2Di%2C%20ignore%20case.)

 ```
 grep -c -i "HAM" grep-results.txt
 4
 ```
 - This one finds the files that have the string in them without being case sensitive.
-Instead of returning the specific path files it returns the number of files that exist.
+Instead of returning the specific path files, it returns the number of files that exist.
 This is helpful if you need to find the number of possible files that the string occurs in without worrying about upper or lower case letters.
 [-c -i](https://qpeng.org/computer/grep.htm#:~:text=The%20%2Dc%20option%20tells%20grep,of%20%22boo%22%20in%20a_file.&text=An%20option%20more%20useful%20for,is%20%2Di%2C%20ignore%20case.)